 Lingard was loaned out to West Ham United in January and has since thrived in London.

-He is currently leading the Hammers' quest for top-four finish, and his prestige has been rekindled.
+He is currently leading the Hammers' quest for a top-four finish, and his prestige has been rekindled.

-Lingard's ability to re-establish himself is tale of both personal and professional triumph.
+Lingard's ability to re-establish himself is a tale of both personal and professional triumph.

 The English international enters the final weeks of the season well aware that he might be flying to Europe this summer.